Can My 11-year-old Join The College?

 How Many GCSEs and A Levels Will My Children Take?

-For concessionary cases, 11 to 16-year-olds starting with us in 2025 without learning difficulties would undertake up to 8 GCSEs, followed by 3 A Levels.
+For concessionary cases, 11 to 16-year-olds starting with us in 2025 only without learning difficulties would undertake up to 8 GCSEs, followed by 3 A Levels.

 Students do not study more than 4 GCSEs over any two-year period with us and we do not offer GCSE or A Level courses to be completed within a single academic year.
 This approach allows ample room for other crucial aspects of life-learning and spiritual activities that teenagers require for a comprehensive education.